namitdeb739/tp/docs/DeveloperGuide.md

 archive 3
 ```

-* Archives the 3rd tenant in the displayed list.
+* Archives the 3rd tenant in the active list.

 ```txt
 unarchive 2